-Head In The Sand Management: The old Chief Rabbit, played straight.
+Head-in-the-Sand Management: The Sandleford Chief Rabbit, played straight.
 He insists on ignoring Fiver's warnings that the warren is in danger.
 In fairness to him, the rabbits do lampshade the logistical nightmare of the whole warren up-and-leaving above ground, concluding it might be safer to stay down and try to dodge whatever's coming where they can't be seen.
 Unfortunately, what they don't anticipate (because they've never met it before) is the humans' use of poison gas.

 Heroic BSOD: In Lapine, it's called tharn - the state of mind where a rabbit simply breaks and watches blankly as one of The Thousand approaches to take his life.

 Honorifics: The Lapine language has its own, though only two are mentioned; -roo is an affectionate diminutive, and -rah means "king" or "lord" (usually used to refer to chief rabbits).

 Humans Are the Real Monsters: A bit of a mixed bag; the rabbits, especially the few refugees from Sandleford, naturally do think humans are bastards, but the human reader can easily sympathise with their POV (see, again, Everything Trying to Kill You).
 On the other hand, the first story in Tales isn't nearly as subtle.

 This is subverted at the end of the novel when a little girl from the farm rescues the wounded Hazel and takes him to a doctor, and later sets him free.
 This somewhat changes Hazel's opinions of humans.
 The construction workers bringing along a kid to shoot the rabbits from Sandleford as they try to escape, though, definitely is playing this trope straight.
 (Though it's strongly hinted that, since the shot rabbits were methodically collected and staked, that they were to be used for their meat and skins...thus bringing the trope full circle back to 'elil.')